Hayono Isman

 Hayono Isman (born 25 April 1955) is a senior figure within Indonesian politics.
 He was a member of the People's Representative Council, representing Jakarta's 1st electoral district, between 2009 and 2014.

 Isman was born in Surabaya, East Java.
-He has been a member of the Indonesian parliament twice, and he was the Indonesian minister for sports from 17 March 1993 until the 16 Match 1998.
+Elected to the Indonesian parliament twice, he was the Indonesian minister for sports from 17 March 1993 until 16 Match 1998.

-In March 2010 he met with lords from the British House of Lords where they praised Indonesia's progress in democracy, media freedom and environmental protection.
+In March 2010 he met with members of the British House of Lords who they praised Indonesia's progress in democracy, media freedom and environmental protection.